Tuesday, November 29, 2011

 Teaching yoga is not about trying to convince other people to believe in the teachings of yoga, or to persuade other people to like yoga and practice yoga in certain way.
 It’s not about recruiting many people to be our yoga students and joining our yoga classes, or to set as an example for others to imitate and become like us, or to build a yoga empire of certain brand.
 The students of yoga shouldn’t follow or imitate the teacher, or blind-believe in the teachings of yoga or what the teacher taught them.
 It’s guiding the students to be free from egoism, and allowing them to take their own pace to be free from attachment and identification towards any thinking and belief, including the teachings of yoga, to investigate into the truth of everything and to attain self-realization.
 Everyone may or may not need some guidance, but it’s up to everyone’s free will to change their own thinking and behavior by developing self-control and self-discipline over their own thoughts, actions and speech, to stop hurting themselves and others out of ignorance.
 The teacher doesn’t and can’t control or change the students, but can only give them guidance and support.
 The teacher and the student will meet at the right time, at the right place, naturally, when the time has come, without the influence of egoistic selfish desires.

 There’s nothing wrong when people think that when they feel unhappy, angry, hurt and disappointed is nothing to do with their own ignorance and egoism, but instead, they think it’s everyone and everything that they come in contact with, that are bad and wrong, that cause them unhappiness and suffering.
 There’s nothing wrong when people believe or disbelieve in God.
 It is everyone’s freedom of thought, actions and speech.
-But when one starts to have strong attachment and identification with what they think and believe, there will be separateness, discrimination, prejudice, hatred, violence, fear and unrest in their minds towards others who are different from them.
+But when one starts to have strong attachment and identification towards what they think and believe, there will be separateness, discrimination, prejudice, hatred, violence, fear and unrest in their minds towards others who are different from them.
 Some people even enjoy being angry and violent.
 They won’t feel good unless they get angry and violent.

 I came back to Malaysia after the yoga teacher training course, finished all my savings, without any money left to buy food.
 Some of my students knew that I came home with no money left and they invited me to eat at their home and also brought me out for food for many days.
-But, very soon I started earning my livelihood again by teaching classes at home and a few other dance and fitness studios.
+But, very soon I started earning my livelihood again by teaching classes at home and some other dance and fitness studios.
 I continued to teach aerobics classes and yoga classes, but with deeper understanding about yoga.
 I also immersed myself into regular yoga practice.

-In February 2006, I went back for the advance teachers training course which was designed more for developing understanding, discipline and perseverance in our own personal practice, or Sadhana, than to teach classes, which was another great learning process for me.
+In February 2006, I went back for the advance teachers training course which was designed more for developing understanding, self-reliance, discipline and perseverance in our own personal practice, or Sadhana, than to teach classes, which was another great learning process for me.
 Many people, including most of the teachers training courses providers, would think that by attending, completing and graduating from the advance teachers training course will provide training for people to teach ‘advance yoga practice’ and give them the title of ‘advance yoga teacher’ who are being qualified and authorized to teach ‘advance yoga class’.
 That’s their freedom of thinking and desire.

 Again, somehow I managed to save enough money, which was about 18,000 Ringgit, to go to India for four months this time.